-Boise State commit Chase Cord nearly stole the show for the Pacific and he had help from Colorado commit Curtis Chiaverini, Washington State commit Abraham Lucas, San Diego State commit Dominic Gudino and Northern Colorado commit Jackson Block.
+Boise State commit Chase Cord nearly stole the show for the Pacific and he had help from the likes of Colorado commit Curtis Chiaverini, Washington State commit Abraham Lucas, San Diego State commit Dominic Gudino and Northern Colorado commit Jackson Block.

-Nebraska commit Kade Warner, Arizona State commit Michael Gombert, Oklahoma State commit Matt McClurg, Arizona State commit Rourke Freeburg and Utah State commit Walker Holgreen were among others who left a lasting impression for the Pacific.
+Nebraska commit Kade Warner, Arizona State commit Michael Gombert, Oklahoma State commit Matt McClurg, Arizona State commit Rourke Freeburg, Utah State commit Walker Holgreen and Colorado State commit Ryan Stonehouse did well for the Pacific.

 On the other side of the ball for the Atlantic, Air Force commit Beau English, Miami commit Evidence Njoku and Northern Colorado commit Kevin Williams did particularly in the spotlight.
 Same thing, in fact, can be said Purdue commit Jonah Williams.